Radion94200/FranceIOI/README.md

 # FranceIOI
-The resolution of problems present on the francioi website to improve skills
+The resolution of problems present on the FranceIOI website to improve my skills.
+My solution is not the best for some programs.